LoginRadius/engineering-portal/content/guest-post/how-to-authenticate-flask-api-using-jwt/index.md

 ---
-title: How To Authenticate Flask API Using JWT
+title: "How To Authenticate Flask API Using JWT"
 date: "2021-10-20"
 coverImage: "coverImage.png"
 author: "Babatunde Koiki"
 tags: ["Flask", "JWT", "API"]
-description: "This article is a step-by-step guide to implementing authentication in Flask API using JWT."
+description: "This tutorial helps you build a simple Flask API and demostrates how to secure it using JWT.
+In the end, you can test your API authentication using a sample schema."
 ---

 Authentication is an essential part of any web application.
 But unfortunately, it is not always easy to implement.